 - Large and in Charge: One common joke is that his transformation from the short generic character model in 5 and his current massive build in 7 onward involved lots of steroids.
 Even in Warriors Orochi 3, he's classified as a Power-type character.

-- Not Me This Time: In a DLC stage of Warriors Orochi 3, Sima Shi wrongly accuses him of stealing his meat buns again.
-Zhao answers with this trope verbatim.
+- Not Me This Time: In a DLC stage of Warriors Orochi 3, Sima Shi (wrongly, as it really wasn't him this time.) accuses him of stealing his meat buns again.
+Zhao answers with this trope verbatim, although it does not save him from getting pummeled by Shi.

 - Odd Couple: With Jia Chong.
 A bizarre friendship given their different personalities, but they respect and trust one another.